Regular exercise is essential for a healthy and happy pregnancy, and stretching is a great, gentle way to do so.

 For a more gentle stretch, use a few yoga blocks to sit on while performing the squat.

 This is also a pose that you can stay in to really open up your hips.
 Working up to three to five minutes will really strengthen you for labor.

 2. Butterfly Pose

 This familiar hip opener stretches your inner thighs and prepares your body for labor by strengthening your pelvic floor muscles.
-It also helps prevent calcification of your joints in your hips, knees, and ankles.
+It also helps prevent calcification of the joints in your hips, knees, and ankles.

-- Bend your legs at the knees, opening them to the sides, and bringing the soles of your feet together.
+- Bend your legs at the knees, opening them to the sides and bringing the soles of your feet together.